danieltalsky/the-land-of-breakfast-and-lunch/The Land of Breakfast and Lunch.materials/Release/source.txt

 The printed name of TLoUP is "The Land of Unrealized Possibilities"

 There is a toy box in TLoUP.
 It is an openable closed container.
 It is fixed in place.
 The description of the toy box is "It is a large simple wooden toy box stained with a nice hand-painted varnish.
 It has a hinged lid on top."
+Understand "lid" as the toy box.

 There is a wooden block in the toy box.
 The description of the wooden block is "It is a simple block made out of wood.
 It is unpainted.
 It's the kind of thing you would find at a Montessouri school, usually in the company of many of its compatriots."

 There is a small heart shaped locket in the toy box.
 It is an openable closed container.
-The description of the locket is "It is a small pewter locket.
+It is wearable.
+The description is "It is a small pewter locket.
 It looks a bit old fashioned.
 It has a small clasp on the side and looks like you could easily open it."
 Understand "clasp" as the locket.
+Instead of inserting something (called the item) into the locket:
+	if the item is not the picture: say "The locket is quite small." instead;
+	otherwise:
+		continue the action.

 There is a faded picture of a child who looks a lot like you in the locket.
 The description of the picture is "You don't remember ever seeing any picture of you like this photo, but this one looks almost exactly other pictures of you at about three.
 There is a smile that's a mix of sadness and joy on the child's face.
 When you look at it, you can almost feel the feeling."
+Understand "photo/photograph/smile" as the picture.

 There is a small hobby horse in the toy box.
 The description of the horse is "It is a small, wooden hobby horse.
 It's very sturdily built, but made to entertain a three-year old.
 It has yarn for a mane."
 Understand "yarn" or "mane" as the horse.

 [Your Brother]
 There is a couch in TLoUP.
 It is a supporter.
 It is fixed in place.
 The description of the couch is "This is the blue corduroy couch of your youth.
 You have rolled over on it many times and sat up to read it's wrinkled poem on your arm.
 Why would anyone get a corduroy couch?"
 There is a small, grimy penny under the couch.
+The description of the penny is "It's a single penny, so grimy you can't read the date.
+It looks older than 1982, which means it's made of solid copper, but coated in rust and grime."
+There is a small, grimy penny.
+The penny can be found or lost.
+The penny is lost.
+Instead of looking under the couch when the penny is lost:
+	move the penny to TLoUP;
+	now the penny is found;
+	say "There's nothing under there except a small, grimy penny."

 Table 1 - TV Shows
 channel	show